EberlyODL/chem202/vsepr-theory.md

 [ciscode|rev=1|tool=elmsmedia|item=3473|entity_type=node|render=display_mode|display_mode=mediavideo__thumbnail__right]

-There are three key concepts of VSEPR theory.
-The first is that electron domains want to be as far from other domains as possible to minimize electron-electron repulsion.
-This leads to five basic shapes or electron domain geometries related to the steric number.
+A central premise of VSEPR theory is that electron domains want to be as far from other domains as possible to minimize electron-electron repulsion (hence the name!).
+In organic, we will only need to consider three basic shapes or electron domain geometries related to the steric number.

 | Steric Number | Electron Domain Geometry (EDG) | Bond angles ($$^{\circ}$$) |
 | :--- | :--- | :--- |